ttdoucet/ttdoucet.github.io/eulerindex/index.md

 ## Euler original publications

-I have curated and processed the following original publications by Leonhard Euler, and made them permanently available on archive.org:
+I have processed the following original publications by Leonhard Euler, and made them permanently available on archive.org:
 <br><br>